privacybydesign/pbdf-website/pages/en/irma-explanation.md

 ### <a name="lost"></a>4.
 What if I renew or loose my phone?

-Your IRMA attributes are stored only on your own phone and nowhere else.
-This is a deliberate design choice of the IRMA platform, as part of *privacy by design*.
+Your Yivi attributes are stored only on your own phone and nowhere else.
+This is a deliberate design choice of the Yivi platform, as part of *privacy by design*.
 The disadvantage is that with a renewal (or loss) of your phone, in principle, you have to reload all attributes into your new phone.
 This is comparable to an ordinary passport: when you lose it, a new one is needed.

-In case of theft or loss of your phone your attributes are protected against misuse by the thief or finder by your IRMA PIN.
+In case of theft or loss of your phone your attributes are protected against misuse by the thief or finder by your Yivi PIN.
 Since this PIN has to be entered each time when you disclose or receive attributes, the thief or finder of your phone will be unable to do anything with your attributes.
-However, it is still wise to immediately block your IRMA app via the [MyIRMA](../myirma) portal.
+However, it is still wise to immediately block your Yivi app via the [MyYivi](../myirma) portal.

 The Privacy by Design foundation is working on *backup* functionality for attributes.
 It allows you to restore these attributes from this back-up into your new phone.
 The attributes in the old phone are then disabled.
-This back-up functionality will be added to the IRMA app in due course, via the regular update mechanism.
+This back-up functionality will be added to the Yivi app in due course, via the regular update mechanism.

 [To the top](#top)

 ### <a name="architecture"></a>5.
-How does IRMA differ from other authentication systems?
+How does Yivi differ from other authentication systems?

-IRMA differs in essential ways from other identity management systems, such as [Facebook login](https://developers.facebook.com/docs/facebook-login), or [iDIN](http://www.idin.nl) in the Netherlands.
-IRMA has a *decentralized* architecture.
+Yivi differs in essential ways from other identity management systems, such as [Facebook login](https://developers.facebook.com/docs/facebook-login), or [iDIN](http://www.idin.nl) in the Netherlands.
+Yivi has a *decentralized* architecture.
 Your attributes are stored only locally, on your phone, and not centrally in the computer systems of some "identity broker".
-When you use IRMA to prove to a webshop that you are older than 18, your IRMA app communicates directly with the webshop, without intermediary parties.
-In the IRMA set-up there are, in principle, no third parties who can monitor and record:
+When you use Yivi to prove to a webshop that you are older than 18, your Yivi app communicates directly with the webshop, without intermediary parties.
+In the Yivi set-up there are, in principle, no third parties who can monitor and record:

 * which attributes you have
 * where you use them
 * when you use them.

-In this manner IRMA offers optimal privacy protection, by design.
+In this manner Yivi offers optimal privacy protection, by design.

-To compare: if website X does not use IRMA for user authentication, but let's say Facebook login, you are re-directed to Facebook when you wish to login at X. After logging into Facebook, using your Facebook credentials, Facebook gives website X certain information about
+To compare: if website X does not use Yivi for user authentication, but let's say Facebook login, you are re-directed to Facebook when you wish to login at X. After logging into Facebook, using your Facebook credentials, Facebook gives website X certain information about